iamaldi/grafana2hashcat/README.md

 Grafana is a multi-platform open source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.

 During security assessments you might come across a Grafana database, and get ahold of the users password hash digests.
 By default, the Grafana hash digests are not in a format supported by popular password cracking tools, such as Hashcat.
-Grafana uses the PBKDF2_HMAC_SHA256 hashing algorithm, and stores the hash digests in hexadecimal, and the salt value in plaintext format in the database.
+Grafana uses the PBKDF2_HMAC_SHA256 hashing algorithm, and stores the hash digests in hexadecimal, and the salt values in plaintext format in the database.

 This can be confirmed by taking a look directly at the responsible code:
 ```go